 1. Highlands, Katahdin and Moosehead

-hunt Monday, September 3rd (Arrive on the 2nd) thru September 7th.
+hunt Monday, September 4th (Arrive on September 3rd) thru September 8th.

 Maine's vast Highland, Katahdin and Moosehead Region lies between

-our Sebec base camp, and Mount Katahdin and Moosehead Lake to the
+our Ebeemee Lake base camp, and Mount Katahdin and Moosehead Lake to the

 north.
 A six day stay and a five day hunt.